zendevil/hedgehog_interview/README.md

 - Your first commit should include an integer hour estimate for the time to completion

 # Stretch Goals
+Want to show us something else?
+Feel free to show-off what you can do.
+None of these are required at all, but here are a few sample ideas:
 - Implement the number of tests you feel is appropriate
 - Containerize the solution for easy sharing and deployment
 - Build a CI/CD pipeline in the tool of your choice